 Participants will provide verbal and written data specifically for research purposes.
-The study physician will have access to UTMB EPIC for subjects Measurement equipment (DEXA, stress test, food diary, timers for functional tests) will capture numerical and qualitative data.
+Study physician will have access to UTMB EPIC for subjects Measurement equipment (DEXA, stress test, food diary, timers for functional tests) will capture numerical and qualitative data.
 The SAM device will collect data on steps.
-Study data will also be securely stored on REDCAP.
-Only trained study staff will have access to study data.
+Only trained study staff will have access to written study data.
 These data will be confidential.